Wooloowin railway station

-Wooloowin railway station is located on the North Coast line in Queensland, Australia.
-It serves the Brisbane suburb of Wooloowin.
+Wooloowin is a railway station operated by Queensland Rail on the Airport, Doomben and Shorncliffe lines.
+It opened in 1882 and serves the Brisbane suburb of Wooloowin.
+It is a ground level station, featuring one island platform with two faces and two side platforms.

 History

 Prior to 1899 the station was named Lutwyche.
 Station buildings were completed in 1901.

-On 29 November 1999, two extra platforms opened as part of the quadruplication of the line from Bowens Hills to Northgate.
+On 29 November 1999, two extra platforms opened as part of the quadruplication of the line from Bowen Hills to Northgate.